PeterO.Numbers.EContext

 A context object for arbitrary-precision arithmetic settings.

-Copies this EContext and sets the copy’s “IsPrecisionInBits” property to the given value.
+Copies this EContext and sets the copy’s “IsPrecisionInBits” property to the specified value.

 Parameters: